harshitgindra/Hgindra.AspnetCore/Hgindra.AspnetCore.SecurityHeaders/Readme.md

 * Allows a registered air conditioning unit to log its sensor readings
 * Allows an system user to keep track of the readings and get notified if any device readings are beyond the safety benchmark so that appropriate actions can be taken on time

+I found this amazing [article](https://blog.elmah.io/the-asp-net-core-security-headers-guide/) that talks about the security headers in ASP.NET Core.
+You can refer to this article to understand better

 <!-- GETTING STARTED -->
 ## Getting Started